Worst Underachieving Teams in NBA History

 But what teams and players have suffered the most stunning upsets in NBA history?
 Which squads underachieved on such an epic level that their names are etched in infamy forever?
 Who wasted the most talent?

-In a lot of cases, they’re the same teams and players that are considered among the greatest of all time.
+In many cases, they’re the same teams and players considered among the greatest of all time.
 And when they failed?
 They got back up.
 But we still can't forget those choke jobs.

-These are the worst underachieving teams in NBA history.
+These are the most underachieving teams in NBA history.

 25. 2012-13 New York Knicks